American Kestrel Prey Abundance Technician

-- Excellent interpersonal skills required.
+- Excellent writing skills required.

-- The starting wages will be $25 / hour.
+- The starting salary will be $47,000 per year.

 - In addition, employees of the Clifton Institute spend a significant amount of time outside on our beautiful 900-acre property.

-How to Apply:
+How to apply:

 In the administration of its employment policies and practices, The Clifton Institute does not discriminate on the basis of race, color, religion, sex, national origin, citizenship, age, personal appearance, family responsibilities, sexual orientation, gender identity, marital status, disability, veteran status, matriculation, political affiliation or genetic information.